 - Is the interest rate locked?

-- Are the third-party fees exact or could these adjust before closing?
+- Are the third-party fees exact, or could these be adjusted before closing?

 - Where is the lender credit listed? (ask if you are receiving one)